APPLICATION DEADLINE EXTENDED TO 12/7/2020

 Description of TGFP

-The MSU Center for Interdisciplinarity (C4I) is a research center that works to advance interdisciplinary research and education at MSU while preparing the next generation of citizen leaders to address the most challenging questions of our time.
-A key part of the educational mission of C4I is to provide graduate students at MSU with cross-disciplinary training opportunities, and the TGFP is a key part of this mission.
+The TGFP is a key part of the mission of the MSU Center for Interdisciplinarity (C4I).
+C4I is a research center that works to advance interdisciplinary research and education at MSU while preparing the next generation of citizen leaders to address the most challenging questions of our time.
+The TGFP supports the educational mission of C4I by providing graduate students at MSU with cross-disciplinary training opportunities.

 As participants in the TGFP, fellows will receive the following:

 - A $5,000 fellowship paid out in two installments – one at the beginning of the spring and one at the end of the summer of the fellowship period, January to August 2021